Using Data to Identify Hot Spots and Predict Bleaching Events

 - Examine the map to familiarize yourself with how the data are reported.

-- black areas have not accumulated thermal stress over the previous 12 weeks (the temperature did not crossed the local bleaching threshold)
+- light blue areas have not accumulated thermal stress over the previous 12 weeks (the temperature did not crossed the local bleaching threshold)

 - colored regions indicate thermal stress to corals in those areas